|2012 Premiership Title|

 Tony Book spent a large part of his career in Non-League football with his home town club Bath City, before entering league football with Plymouth Argyle in 1964.
 At the age of 31, he joined First Division Manchester City, where he became captain.
 Under Book's captaincy, Manchester City won 4 trophies, making him the most decorated Manchester City captain of all-time.
 He played for them between 1966 to 1974.
 He was the joint FWA Footballer of the Year winner in 1960 with Dave Mackay.

 With Manchester City, Zabaleta has won all three of English football's major honours: the FA Cup (2011), the Premier League (2012 and 2014), and the League Cup (2014).
 Before joining Manchester City, Zabaleta played for Espanyol, where he won the 2005–06 Copa del Rey.
 Zabaleta represented Argentina at the 2011 and 2015 Copa América, and was part of their team which finished as runners-up in the 2014 World Cup.

 CB: Dave Watson (England)

-He played for Notts County, Rotherham United, Sunderland, Manchester City, Werder Bremen, Southampton, Stoke City, Vancouver Whitecaps and Derby County as well at the England national team where he won 65 caps.
-He played in the European Champion in 1980.
-He never played in a World Cup Finals.
+Dave Watson played for Notts County, Rotherham United, Sunderland, Manchester City, Werder Bremen, Southampton, Stoke City, Vancouver Whitecaps and Derby County as well at the England national team where he won 65 caps.
+He played in the European Championship in 1980, but he never played in a World Cup Finals.
+He remains the most-capped England player never to play in a World Cup finals match.